cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 ### 4.2.
 Fill null values

-Some important features, specifically the Milestone columns, have some Null values that can be effectively filled out using the values of other features.
-Since the Milestone features are the important features in this study, we don't want to easily drop all the records with missing values beacaue we will miss a lot of records.
-Therefore, after the consultation with the data analyst at the Firm, we found out the features containing the same value for the Milestones and use these duplicated features to fill out the Null values of the Milestone features.
-However, beacuse the Milestones 5 and 7 include too many Null values, we dropped those from the dataset.
+Some essential features, mainly the scheduled and actualized dates of the milestones, have some null values that can be effectively filled out using other features' values.
+Since the scheduled and actualized dates of the milestones are important in this study, we do not want to drop all the records with missing values easily.
+Therefore, after the consultation with the firm's data analyst, we found out the features containing the same value for the scheduled and actualized dates of the milestones and use those duplicated features to fill out some null values of scheduled and actualized dates of the milestone.
+However, because milestones 5 and 7 still include too many null values, even after filling some null values using other duplicated features, we decided to drop those from the dataset.

-For example, we filled null values in MILESTONE_1_ACTUALIZED with the possible values from other columns.
-Number of Null Values in MILESTONE_1_ACTUALIZED before cleaning up: 11 Number of Null Values in MILESTONE_1_ACTUALIZED after cleaning up: 0